SamEMason/hnscraper/README.md

 # Hacker News Scraper

-A Node.js scraper that retrieves the newest posts from [Hacker News](https://news.ycombinator.com/newest), displays posts in a formatted console table, and includes automated tests for data integrity and chronological ordering.
+A Node.js scraper that retrieves the newest posts from [Hacker News](https://news.ycombinator.com/newest), displays posts in a formatted console table, optionally logs them to JSON, and includes automated tests for data integrity and chronological ordering.

 ## Features